 - Certified Organic.
 Farms that are Certified Organic are inspected by a third party and verified that our practices are in keeping with the National Organic Program.
 The only real way to avoid GMOs is to buy Certified Organic.

 - Direct Connnection.
 We don't have managers and supervisors and office personnel.
 We keep our operation at a size where I, as the farmer, can communicate directly with you, as a member.
 Because of this we may be more expensive than some other farms that can take advantage of large-scale efficiencies, but maintaining our member's close connection to the farm and the food is an important part of our farming philosophy.

 - Carbon Footprint.
 Our food is grown a thousand miles nearer to you than most of the produce on the grocery store shelves, saving thousands of gallons of diesel fuel each year.
 We use reusable plastic totes for distribution, many of which have been in use since we started our farm, saving thousands of pounds of wax boxes from the landfill annually.
 In August 2014 we flipped the switch on our 20kW solar array and now all refrigeration, irrigation and other electrical use on the farm is provided by the solar panels.
 You simply cannot find produce that comes to you with a lower carbon footprint than what we grow.

 - Beneficial Habitat.
 The widespread threats to bees in our environment are particularly poignant if your livelihood depends on pollination like ours does.
-We like honey bees, but we really love our native bumble bees of all types.
+We like honey bees, but we really love our native bumble bees and other pollinators.
 In order to encourage these populations we have twice as much acreage devoted to prairie restoration as we do to vegetable production.
 Providing native plants for native bees is one of the best things we can do to keep bee populations healthy and our crops pollinated.